marwa9/Perceptron-Learning-Algorithm/Readme.md

 The algorithm is very sensitive to the random seed selected.

-The weights that should give accuracy = 1 are w = [-149.0,2.0,2.0].
+The weights that should give testing_accuracy = 100% are w = [-149.0,2.0,2.0].
 The corresponding decision bounday is:
 <p align="center">
 <img src="images/2D_Visulization_test_data_perfect_decision_boundary.png" width="400" height="300">
 </p>

 I set the random seed to 0 and obtained the following results:
 - learned weights = [-222.0,2.0,4.0]
-- training accuracy = 1
+- training accuracy = 100%
-- testing accuracy = 0.8
+- testing accuracy = 80%

 Below, a 2D visualization of the learned decision boundary and test data: